Numeracy & Literacy

 Every child at Goole also has access to Hegarty Maths, an online numeracy programme.
 Pupils in Years 8 – 11 are set specific tasks to complete every week as homework.
 Enrichment activities allow all pupils to complete their homework and, in addition, pupils can complete extra activities of their choice whenever they wish.
 All tasks involve self-marking questions and a video explaining the key concepts.

 In 2020, Goole Academy pupils answered over 1 000 000 questions.
 Less than 100 people worldwide have completed all 925 tasks on Hegarty Maths; 3 of them are from Goole Academy.
-Students in Year 7 have access to Sparx which is used for their homework.
+Students in Year 7 and 8 have access to Sparx which is used for their homework.
 Because of its adaptive programming, Sparx provides every student with a personalised learning experience that is challenging but achievable for them.

 Pupils identified as falling behind age related expectations are offered after school intervention and also benefit from additional small group tuition during maths lessons.